David Winters

 BiographyDavid Winters (born David Weizer; April 5, 1939 – April 23, 2019) was an English-born American actor, dancer, choreographer, and filmmaker.
 At a young age, he acted in film and television projects such as Lux Video Theatre, Naked City; Mister Peepers, Rock, Rock, Rock, and Roogie's Bump.
 He received some attention in Broadway musicals for his roles in West Side Story (1957) and Gypsy (1959).
 In the film adaptation of West Side Story (1961) he was one of the few actors to be re-cast in a different role than what he performed in the original stage version.
 West Side Story became the highest grossing motion picture of that year, and won 10 Academy Awards, including Best Picture.

 Winters became a dance choreographer.
-On films, he choreographed several projects with Elvis Presley and Ann-Margret starting with Viva Las Vegas (1964).
+On films, he choreographed several projects with Elvis Presley and Ann-Margret starting with Viva Las Vegas (filmed in 1963).
 Other dance choreography credits include T.A.M.I.
 Show (1964), Send Me No Flowers (1964), Billie (1965), A Star Is Born (1976), etc. On television, he was frequently seen with his troupe on a variety of shows choreographing popular dances of the 1960s.
 At the Emmy Awards, for the television special Movin' with Nancy (1967), his choreography was nominated in the category Special Classification of Individual Achievements.

 In the 1970s, Winters ran Winters-Rosen a production house, where he produced, directed, and choreographed television specials.
 Some of these credits are The Ann-Margret Show (1968), Ann-Margret: From Hollywood With Love (1969), Raquel!
 (1970), Once Upon a Wheel (1971), Timex All-Star Swing Festival (1972).
 In films, he directed Alice Cooper: Welcome to My Nightmare (1976), The Last Horror Film (1982), Thrashin' (1986).
 From the 1980s to the 1990s, Winters ran Action International Pictures where he would produce, distribute and direct action oriented films.
 From the 2000s to his death in 2019, Winters continued to produce, direct, and act.